Time of Contempt: Plot

 Following their secret conclave in Blood of Elves, the monarchs of the Northern Kingdoms are secretly preparing to create a pretext for war with Nilfgaard.
 Unbeknownst to them, the Emperor of Nilfgaard is aware of their plans and preparing his own.

-Geralt consults with a lawyer, Codhringer, to discover the identity of the unknown mage trying to capture Ciri.
+Geralt consults with a lawyer, Codringher, to discover the identity of the unknown mage trying to capture Ciri.
 At the same time, Yennefer takes Ciri from the Temple in Ellander to Gors Velen.
 Yennefer plans to enroll Ciri at the Aretuza school of magic on Thanedd Island, while attending a conference of mages there.
 While Yennefer is talking business with a dwarven banker in Gors Velen, she allows Ciri to see the city, escorted by one of the banker's young employees.
 While viewing an exotic menagerie, Ciri inadvertently provokes a disturbance, and escapes using a magic amulet Yennefer gave her in case of emergency.
 This draws the attention of the mages Tissaia de Vries and Margarita Laux-Antille, the former and current headmistresses of Aretuza, out hunting for truant students.

 After reuniting, Yennefer, Tissaia and Margarita discuss Ciri's upcoming education at Aretuza.
 Ciri, unwilling to be "imprisoned" at school, steals a horse and rides to a nearby town where she heard Geralt is staying.
 Yennefer pursues her, leading to a reunion and reconciliation with Geralt.
-The three return to Thanedd island together.
+The three return to Thanedd Island together.

 At an evening reception, Geralt meets several mages, including the mage Vilgefortz, who hints that a power struggle is imminent and that Geralt will have to choose sides.
 Vilgefortz wants Geralt on his side, but Geralt prefers to remain neutral.
 Dijkstra, the King of Redania's spymaster, also tries to recruit Geralt, without success.

 Early in the morning, Geralt stumbles on an attempted coup.
 Dijkstra and Philippa Eilhart, a sorceress in Redania's court, have organized the coup, ambushing several mages, including Vilgefortz, who they intend to accuse of conspiring with Nilfgaard, before the enclave; Emperor Emhyr wants the Chapter of Mages broken apart, since their participation in the previous war led to the Empire's defeat.
-Tissaia, the most senior mage, is furious that Phillippa and her other mages have abandoned their role as neutral advisors.
+Tissaia, the most senior mage, is furious that Philippa and her other mages have abandoned their role as neutral advisors.
 Yennefer, also in attendance, has brought Ciri, who lapses into a clairvoyant trance and reveals that the war has already begun: the King of Redania was assassinated the night before, and the King of Aedirn has launched an attack on Nilfgaard.
-To allow Vilgefortz and the captured mages to defend themselves, Tissaia releases them, and drops the field that inhibits the use of magic inside Aretuza.
-This proves disastrous when they attack Phillipa and the other Northern mages, while a Scoia'tael commando working with Nilfgaard invades the compound.
+Tissaia releases Vilgefortz and the captured mages to allow them to defend themselves, and drops the field that inhibits the use of magic inside Aretuza.
+This proves disastrous when they attack Philippa and the other Northern mages, while a Scoia'tael commando working with Nilfgaard invades the compound.